Move back one step Move forward one step Show themes of website

 Brinton, Laurel J. 1996.
 Pragmatic Markers in English.
 Grammaticalization and Discourse Functions.
 Berlin: Mouton de Gruyter

-Brinton, Laurel and Leslie Arnovick 2005.
+Brinton, Laurel (ed.)
+2017.
+Approaches to English Historical Linguistics.
+Cambridge: Cambridge University Press.
+Brinton, Laurel and Leslie Arnovick 2017.
 The English language.
 A linguistic history.
+Third edition.
 New York: Oxford University Press.

 Brinton, Laurel and Elizabeth Closs Traugott 2005.
 Lexicalization and Language Change.
-Cambridge: University Press.
+Cambridge: Cambridge University Press.

 Brinton, Laurel and Alexander Bergs (eds) 2012.
 Historical Linguistics of English.
 2 vols.
 HSK series.
 Berlin: de Gruyter.

 Britain, David (ed.)
 2007.
 Language in the British Isles.
 2nd edition.
-Cambridge: University Press.
+Cambridge: Cambridge University Press.

 Brownlees, Nicholas (ed.)
 2006.
 News Discourse in Early Modern Britain.
 Frankfurt: Peter Lang.